FredAtLandMetrics/corrigible-example1/README.md

 * an user named *mclovin* **who has password-less sudo** with your ssh-key in its authorized_keys file
 * a user named *mcslummin*  with your ssh-key in its authorized_keys file

-Once that's true, just run the *provision.sh* script in the bin directory and, to provision the machine again without calling the install_packages plan, run the *quick-provision.sh* script.
-You'll want to take a look at the contents of those scripts as well (they're pretty simple and easy to follow).
+Once that's true, edit the hosts section of the *provision/systems/test.system* file to point at your host and just run the *provision.sh* script in the bin directory.
+To provision the machine again without calling the install_packages plan, run the *quick-provision.sh* script.
+You'll should take a look at the contents of those scripts as well (they're pretty simple and easy to follow).

 The results are going to be a bit underwhelming at the moment.
 The project that this is based on is unfinished and this repository is mostly intended to demonstrate how corrigible works.